DataDog/datadog-agent/comp/metadata/inventoryagent/README.md

   - `source_local_configuration` - **string**: the Agent configuration synchronized from the local Agent process, as a YAML string.
   - `ecs_fargate_task_arn` - **string**: if the Agent runs in ECS Fargate, contains the Agent's Task ARN.
 Else, is empty.
   - `ecs_fargate_cluster_name` - **string**: if the Agent runs in ECS Fargate, contains the Agent's cluster name.
 Else, is empty.
+  - `fleet_policies_applied` -- **array of string**: The Fleet Policies that have been applied to the agent, if any.
+Is empty if no policy is applied.

 ("scrubbed" indicates that secrets are removed from the field value just as they are in logs)